 exactly ten years later, i found myself on a similar adventure in my very own neighborhood. on saturday mornings i’d routinely suit up and head to either a dance exercise class or an outdoor *grueling* lower body workout. but this saturday i chose to go for a leisurely walk. my lower back has been tender and i decided a walk might be a better choice instead of dancing, jumping and squatting and lifting.

-so i left at 10am from my house to begin my derivé. i decided to walk for two hours down main streets as i casually made my way to a friend’s apartment. i visit this friend often, zooming past traffic straight the her familiar neighborhood. however, the experience of the derivé is entirely different. i noticed every store, every building, every residence as i walked through streets seemingly familiar to my eyes. i was able to appreciate monuments and artwork fully, not out of the corner of my eye as i drove past, but really engage with the piece. i experienced a sense of paralyzingly fear as i tried to cross US-1, one of miami’s largest and busiest thoroughways. nothing like a cars zooming past you to remind you you’re alive!
+so i left my house at 10am to begin my derivé. i decided to walk for two hours down main streets as i casually made my way to a friend’s apartment. i visit this friend often, zooming past traffic straight through her familiar neighborhood. however, today’s experience created an opportunity to perceive the “familiar” as entirely different. i noticed every store, every building, every residence as i walked through streets i thought i knew all too well. i was able to appreciate monuments and artwork fully, not out of the corner of my eye as i drove past, but really engage with the piece. i experienced a sense of paralyzingly fear as i tried to cross US-1, one of miami’s largest and busiest thoroughways. nothing like a cars zooming past you to remind you you’re alive!

 i had fun sharing pics and videos on my snapchat–as i gave followers a virtual tour of my surrounding neighborhood. i did not listen to music or distract myself as i reached my final destination. instead i chose to listen to every sound, read each storefront title, take a peek inside if possible, and ponder the life of these blocks at the height of their bustling business days.

 once i reached my friend’s house i felt accomplished and satisfied with this newfound relationship. me and my neighborhood. ❤️🏠